solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ## Overview

 After adding FPS into project dependencies, the next step is the creation of the first Proposal contract.
 This example provides guidance on writing a proposal for deploying new instances of `Vault.sol` and `MockToken`.
-These contracts are located in the [guides section](./introduction.md#example-contracts).The proposal includes the transfer of ownership of both contracts to Governor Bravo's timelock, along with the whitelisting of the token and minting of tokens to the timelock.
+These contracts are located in the [guides section](./introduction.md#example-contracts).
+The proposal includes the transfer of ownership of both contracts to Governor Bravo's timelock, along with the whitelisting of the token and minting of tokens to the timelock.

 The following contract is present in the `examples/governor-bravo` folder.
 We will use this contract as a reference for the tutorial.